Longueville

 Longueville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Six projects identified by AreaSearch are expected to impact the area significantly.
-These include The Bellevue Greenwich, St Leonards Plaza & Interchange, Beaches Link and Gore Hill Freeway Connection, and Woolwich Peninsula Masterplan - Woolwich Dock and Parklands.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely impacting the area: The Bellevue Greenwich, St Leonards Plaza & Interchange, Beaches Link and Gore Hill Freeway Connection, Woolwich Peninsula Masterplan - Woolwich Dock and Parklands.

 Professional plan users can use the search below to filter and access additional projects.